Karanveer266/ai-powered-presentation-auditor/README.md

 - **Batch Analysis**: Processes multiple slides in batches to minimize API calls
 - **Error Handling**: Robust error handling and retry mechanisms for API calls
 - **Configurable Parameters**: Adjustable thresholds for different presentation types

-### Thoughtfulness of Approach and Explanation

-- **Strategic Architecture**: Designed for minimal API calls with batch processing
-- **Enhanced Detection Logic**: Sophisticated algorithms for each inconsistency type
-- **Comprehensive Documentation**: Clear explanation of features and functionality
-- **Transparent Limitations**: Honest assessment of current limitations

 ## 🛠️ Configuration